Attack on Titan 2

 Attack on Titan 2 (進撃の巨人 2, Shingeki no Kyojin 2), known in PAL regions as A.O.T.
-2, is a 2018 hack and slash video game developed by Omega Force and published by Koei Tecmo.
-It is based on Hajime Isayama's manga series of the same name.
+2, is a 2018 hack and slash video game developed by Omega Force and published by Koei Tecmo as a sequel to their 2016 game.
+It is based on Hajime Isayama's manga series Attack on Titan.
 It was released for Nintendo Switch, PlayStation 4, PlayStation Vita, Windows and Xbox One, with a port to Stadia releasing the following year.
+A sequel, Attack on Titan 3, was announced in June 2026 and will be published on 10 December 2026.

 Plot

 The game covers the plot of the first 50 chapters of Attack on Titan (also covered by the first two seasons of the anime adaptation).

 The player primarily experiences major events of the series through an original custom character who fights and interacts with characters of the manga.
 As a child, the player's character joins the 104th Cadet Corp, intending to slay the Armored Titan for killing their parents during the breach of Wall Maria.

 The last mission of the base game has an original ending, non-canonical to both the anime and manga.

 The DLC "Final Battle" covers chapters 51 to 90 of the manga (also covered by the third season of the anime).